 - In a small heavy saucepan, cook and stir butter over medium heat for 8-10 minutes or until golden brown.
 Transfer to a small bowl; refrigerate until firm, about 1 hour.

 - Set aside 2 tablespoons browned butter for filling.
 In a large bowl, beat 1/2 cup confectioners' sugar and remaining browned butter until smooth.
 Beat in the egg, yolk and vanilla.
-Combine flour and salt; gradually add to creamed mixture and mix well.
+Whisk flour and salt; gradually add to creamed mixture and mix well.

 - Using a cookie press fitted with the disk of your choice, press dough 2 in. apart onto parchment paper-lined baking sheets.
 Bake at 375° for 8-9 minutes or until set (do not brown).
 Remove to wire racks to cool.